telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/options.md

 __Notify me when a Telerik subscription I have is about to expire__ – When enabled, you will receive reminders if any of your subscriptions expire within the next month.

-> You can benefit subscription reminders only if you have saved your credentials in the [Latest Version Acquirer tool.]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/latest-version-acquirer%})
+>note You can benefit subscription reminders only if you have saved your credentials in the [Latest Version Acquirer tool.]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/latest-version-acquirer%})
 >

 ![installation-deployment-and-distribution-vsx-options-dialog 003](images/installation-deployment-and-distribution-vsx-options-dialog003.png)